fardani235/bastion/README.md

 ### File upload

-Upload files and directories to the remote host via the **Upload** button in the Copy/Paste toolbar (hover to reveal) at the top-right of each terminal pane.
-Native drag-and-drop (files → connected terminal) also works on platforms where WebKit2GTK supports it; when it does not, the toolbar button opens the OS file picker instead.
+Right-click a connected terminal to open the context menu with **Upload Files…** and **Upload Folder…** options.
+Native drag-and-drop (files → connected terminal) also works on platforms where WebKit2GTK supports it.

 Uploads run over **SFTP on the session's existing SSH connection** — no re-authentication, no second password prompt, and file bytes are read by the Go